-As of December 31, 2022, there were 142,733,589 Common Shares and 11,347,146 Options outstanding.
-The details of the outstanding Options are as follows:
+As of December 31, 2023, the Option Plan was the only compensation plan of Paramount under which equity securities of the Corporation were authorized for issuance.
+As of that date, there were 144,572,721 Common Shares and 11,758,112 Options outstanding.
+The details of the outstanding Options as of that date are as follows:

-Number of Common Shares to be issued upon exercise of outstanding Options as at December 31, 2022 Weighted-average exercise price of outstanding Options Number of Common Shares remaining available for future issues under equity compensation plans (excluding securities reflected in the first column) as at December 31, 2022 11,347,146 (7.95% of outstanding Common Shares) \$13.55 2,926,212 (2.05% of outstanding Common Shares)
+Number of Common Shares to be issued upon exercise of outstanding Options as at December 31, 2023 Weighted-average exercise price of outstanding Options Number of Common Shares remaining available for future issues under equity compensation plans (excluding securities reflected in the first column) as at December 31, 2023 11,758,112 (8.13% of outstanding Common Shares) \$17.11 2,699,160 (1.87% of outstanding Common Shares)